crytic/building-secure-contracts/not-so-smart-contracts/cosmos/non_determinism/README.md

 ## Example

-He we can see iteration over a `map`.
+Below we can see iteration over a `amounts` `map`.
 If `k.GetPool` fails for more than one `asset`, then different nodes will fail with different errors, causing chain to halt.

 ```go
 package keeper